Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 \frac{dx}{dt} = \pm \sqrt{\frac{2}{m}(E - U(x))}
 {% end %}

-## Potential energy landscapes
+### Potential energy landscapes

+Why is it beneficial to work with the potential energy, rather than, say, the force?
+One important reason is that the _shape_ of the potential energy function $U(x)$ characterizes the motion of an object.
+In general, all objects in physics want to lower their potential energy to as low as possible.
+In fact, it is a common (though not universal) convention in physics to define the potential energy with respect to a _specific_ reference point such that if the object's potential energy $U(x) > 0$, then it is veering towards an **unstable position**, whereas if $U(x) < 0$, then it is approaching a **stable position**.
+The object is at a **permanently stable position** (which we call a _stable equilibrium_) when it is at a minimum of $U(x)$.

+> **Note:** There is nothing particularly special about negative potential energy values - it is just a matter of this convention that is commonly used throughout physics.

-By plotting the graph of $U(x)$, the potential energy function, we can determine the characteristics of the motion of an object.
+The important takeaway is this: by plotting the graph of $U(x)$, the potential energy function, we can therefore determine the characteristics of the motion of an object without even needing to solve the (often unsolvable) equations of motion!
 The following features of $U(x)$ are especially important:

-- Local minimum of $U(x)$ - stable equilibrium position
+- Local minimum of $U(x)$ - **stable** equilibrium position
-- Local maximum $U(x)$ - unstable equilibrium position
+- Local maximum $U(x)$ - **unstable** equilibrium position
-- Lower potential energy regions - the object has more kinetic energy and so moves faster
+- Lower potential energy regions - the object has **more** kinetic energy and so moves **faster**
-- Higher potential energy regions - the object has less kinetic energy and so moves slower
+- Higher potential energy regions - the object has **less** kinetic energy and so moves **slower**

 ## Multivariable functions and partial derivatives